ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The structure fields are defined as follows:

-- GenericBatchTokenRequest's "token_type" is a 2-octet integer.
+- GenericTokenRequest's "token_type" is a 2-octet integer.
 The value
   represents the token type from the IANA Privacy Pass Token Types Registry ({{IANA_PRIVACYPASS_TOKEN_TYPES}}).
 The rest of the structure follows with the TokenRequest based on that type.